 Body and Ritual – Criticism of Jewish Rituals: Immersion in the Mikva

-The breaking of taboos surrounding women’s bodies and sexuality is a pervasive theme among feminist American artists of the 1970s, who, in the words of American artist Carolee Schneemann (b.
+The breaking of taboos surrounding women’s bodies and sexuality was a pervasive theme among feminist American artists of the 1970s, who, in the words of American artist Carolee Schneemann (b.
 1939), sought to “reclaim their bodies.”
-Feminist artists in 1970s America who dealt with their bodies as a subject offered new perspectives that subverted common patriarchal precepts and the control of the male gaze over women throughout the history of art.
+Feminist artists in 1970s America who dealt with their bodies as a subject offered new perspectives that subverted common patriarchal precepts and the dominants of the male gaze throughout the history of art.
 Their work has been received and discussed as the most significant artistic contribution to feminism.
 In the Jewish world, many feminist thinkers believe that the policing of women’s bodies is directly reflected in the rituals of niddah.
 These rituals, originating in Jewish biblical literature, were developed down to the smallest detail by rabbinical literature dating back to the first centuries AD.
 The Tractate Niddah in the Mishnah and Talmud is dedicated to the subject.
 Later, niddah laws were further developed and included in the core halakhic codices: the Mishneh Torah by Maimonides and the Shulchan Aruch.
 In the modern era, dozens of books, halakhic and otherwise, have been written on niddah, and recent decades have seen many books of instruction on the subject as well.
 The current section will examine the preoccupation with laws and rituals of niddah and tevila (immersion) among two artists from the modern-Orthodox Jewish world.
 The first chapter will discuss the works of Israeli artist Hagit Molgan (b.
 1972), who generated far-reaching critical discourse on niddah laws and customs.
-Chapter 2 will examine the works of renowned American artist Mierle (b.
+Chapter 2 will examine the works of renowned American artist Mierle Laderman-Ukeles (b.
 1939), who broke the taboo on public discussion about tevila and mikva as early as the late 1970s, becoming the first American feminist artist to address these subjects.

 Contrary to widely-studied feminist art (particularly feminist American art) concerning the female body and menstruation, Jewish feminist art on niddah has been scantly researched.
 Most studies on the art of niddah and the mikva attempt to thematically characterize this art and lend it a historical narrative in their interpretations.
 However, studies have thus far avoided discussion on how these works were received, and have not examined them in the context of the unique discourses emerging from various feminist Jewish schools.
 Investigating the reception of niddah art in the art world and within religious Jewish communities in the US and Israel, illuminates the various discourses generated by the artists, and the ways in which the artists subverted body-policing constructs characteristic of the Orthodox Jewish world.
 Examining niddah and mikva art against the background of particular Jewish feminist discourses lends insight into the unique contribution this art makes to the feminist art world, and into the Orthodox Jewish feminism driving the artists themselves.